emacs18/melpa-packages/doom-modeline-readme.txt

 - An indicator for irc notifications with circe
 - An indicator for buffer position which is compatible with nyan-mode
 - An indicator for party parrot
-- An indicator for PDF page number
+- An indicator for PDF page number with pdf-tools
 - An indicator for battery status with fancy-battery
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with projectile and project
+- New mode-line for Info-mode buffers
+- New package mode-line for paradox
+- New mode-line for helm buffers

 Installation:
 From melpa, `M-x package-install RET doom-modeline RET`.